Published: December 7, 2025

 The number is zero.

 If a particular condition may have many possible outputs, writing multiple if-else statements becomes tedious.
-So we can use the switch statement instead, which provides multiple code blocks that can be executed in different cases.
+The switch statement provides multiple code blocks that can be executed in different cases.
 There is a default code block that is executed in case the condition does not match any of the other cases.

 switch (expression) {